Usability Testing Methods

 There are many different approaches to usability testing as well as a large variety of methods to choose from.

-The usability testing methods you decide on always depends on the goals of your study, its budget and the amount of time available.
+The usability testing methods you decide on always depend on the goals of your study, its budget, and the amount of time available.
 Here are some of the most common usability testing methods you should be aware of:

 • Moderated vs. Unmoderated